-If you'd like to have your blog featured on our website on Time to Talk Day, please contact lindsay.cochrane@seemescotland.org.
+If you'd like to have your blog featured on our website on Time to Talk Day, please contact Ana Da Silva, Communications Officer ana.dasilva@seemescotland.org.

 Speaking to the media

 Here are some things to think about, along with a template press release.
 If you need any more assistance please contact See Me's senior communications officer Lindsay Cochrane, lindsay.cochrane@seemescotland.org.